MattStacy-hub/OEM/dbcs-agents/README.md

 * sudo su - oracle
 * ssh-keygen -t rsa -b 2048
+* "/home/oracle/.ssh/chooseyournewkeyname"
+* choose whether you want a passphrase or not
-* "/home/opc/newKey/newKeyName"
+* navigate to /home/oracle/.ssh
+* cd to .ssh once you are in the oracle folder (you might not see the .ssh folder when you use the ls command)
-* "/home/oracle/.ssh"
+* vim autherized_key
-* create directory, auth_keys file, add ssh key there
+ *  add ssh key there
-* sudo su - oracle

 Add public key to authorized_keys for the oracle user